ErnestoAPantoja/wordpress-website-aws/README.md

 - Before you continue, make sure all 6 subnets are in the correct Availability Zones.
 The project will rely heavily on all the subnets and all resources and data will flow across the VPC.

 _<b>NOTE:</b> When you create a route to a route table, all the subnets associated within the route table will automatically become public.
-Subnets belonging in a route table that does not have a route are private by default.
-In the Route Tables tab, check each route table to confirm each subnet are where they belong as shown below._
+Subnets are private when the route table does not have a route.
+In the Route Tables tab, check each route table to confirm each subnet are where they belong as shown below.
+The private subnets should be in the main route table that was automatically created when the VPC was first made.
+This is because these subnets do not have explicit associations, unlike the public subnets.
+The main route table is routing traffic locally within the VPC._

 <p align="center">
 <img src="https://i.imgur.com/8wTlXJy.png" height="80%" width="80%" alt="Step 1-19"/>